Jt3kt/dc864.github.io/_posts/2020-01-03-dynamic-public-cloud-server-ftw.md

 * Pick a __distro__
 * Select a __Region__
 * __Be careful of the default!__  Under Linode Plan select the __Nanode__ tab and pick the only option at the hourly rate of $0.0075.
 The default, Standard plans are more expensive.
 * Don't worry about the label and tags.
-This system won't live long.
+This system does not have Spock's blessing; it won't live long.
 * Set your SSH keys or a root password for connecting.
 * Click __Create__